 Ashburton Primary School offers a broad curriculum for its students with explicit focus on Literacy and Numeracy.
-The AusVels curriculum areas of science, humanities (history, geography, economics), health, civics and citizenship, design, creativity and technology are taught through an integrated approach.
+The Victorian Curriculum areas of science, humanities (history, geography, economics), health, civics and citizenship, design, creativity and technology are taught through an integrated approach.
 Currently all students have weekly sessions in Japanese, Physical Education, Performing Arts, Visual Arts and a term session of STEM.
 Dedicated staff members teach all specialist areas.
-The results of NAPLAN (national student achievement tests) confirm that our school provides highly successful programs and effective classroom teaching matched to students’ learning needs.
+The results of NAPLAN (National Student Achievement tests) confirm that our school provides highly successful programs and effective classroom teaching matched to students’ learning needs.

 There is a strong sense of connection between all stakeholders at Ashburton Primary School.